Photography Terminology Explained

-CMOS or Complementary Metal Oxide Semiconductor is a type of imaging sensor, the light-sensitive device used to capture the image in DLSRs and other digital cameras.
-It is also a semiconductor device and functions like a CCD or charge coupled device while using less power and less expensive.
+CMOS or Complementary Metal Oxide Semiconductor is a type of imaging sensor, a light-sensitive device used to capture the image in DLSRs and other digital cameras.
+It is also a semiconductor device and functions like a CCD or charge-coupled device while using less power and being less expensive.
 CMOS is now the sensor used in most digital cameras.

 CMOS was introduced much later than CCD.
 CMOS was also considered an inferior technology compared to CCD sensors but has greatly improved and now offers more advantages than CMOS sensors.